focat69/EzScrape/README.md

 Hey, looks like you stumbled across EzScrape!

-EzScrape is not quite ready yet.
+EzScrape is a work in progress.
+You most likely won't see it for a month.
 Come back later!